functionless/functionless/README.md

 const bus = new functionless.EventBus<UserEvent>(this, "myBus");

-// Create and update events are sent to a spcific lambda function. bus
+// Create and update events are sent to a specific lambda function. bus
   .when(
     this,